 Conceptually, all declarations in GUT are part of a module scope, either the implicit scope introduced by an input stream, or an explicitly declared scope.

-An explicit module scope is created with the module
+An explicit module scope is created with the module keyword followed by an

 identifier, and the module body enclosed in braces.
 A module may also be